nomanr/WeekCalendar/README.md

+**NOTE** I AM NOT WORKING ON THIS LIBRARY ANYMORE.
+I WOULD RECOMMEND TO USE CALENDAR AS A CUSTOM VIEW INSTEAD OF ADDING IT AS GRADLE DEPENDENCY.
+FORKS + PRS ARE WELCOME.

 <br/><br/><img src="https://raw.githubusercontent.com/nomanr/WeekCalendar/master/images/cover.png">
 <p><b>WeekCalendar</b> is a library which provides a weekly calendar. </p>
 The sample project includes the usage of the library.